holdex/developers/.github/CONTRIBUTING.md

 Whether it’s code, design, or marketing material, we expect a lean and clean solution from the contributor.

 > [!NOTE]
-> Code and design solution is presented as [GitHub PR (Pull Request)](https://docs.github.com/en/pull-requests).
-All PRs, whether for source code or design changes, must comply with our PR Requirements.
+> Solution is presented in GitHub as [Pull Requests (PR)](https://docs.github.com/en/pull-requests) in compliance with [PR Requirements](#pr-requirements).

 # PR Requirements
+All PRs, whether for source code, design or copy changes, must comply with our PR Requirements.

 > [!WARNING]
 > PRs that do not correspond to the following criteria are usually rejected.